Congdinh1801/EfficientPS_Cityscapes/README.md

-#  <div align="center">Tutorial to train YOLOv5 for FLIRdataset</div>
+#  <div align="center">Tutorial to train EfficientPS for Cityscapes dataset </div>

 ## Installation
-You will need miniconda or conda for virtualenv.
+You will need miniconda or conda to create virtualenv for this tutorial.
 If you haven't installed miniconda, here's a helpful link to install it https://www.youtube.com/watch?v=Avx_FYdFBcc

+Install and setup dependencies for EfficientPS as follows:

 ```
 git clone https://github.com/DeepSceneSeg/EfficientPS.git